JieyuWu/ToyotaMod/Chevy-Bolt.md

 6. The next step *should* be to run ubuntu_setup.sh in ~/openpilot/tools, which just installs all the dependencies needed for openpilot.
 However, this will fail on the Jetson Nano.
 Specifically, the pipenv installation tries, but fails, to install the following: h5py, kiwisolver, matplotlib, opencv-python, osmium, pygame, pyproj, scipy, shapely, tensorflow, sympy.
 The issue is that a few of the dependencies have special installation processes on the Nano, and should be completed before running ubuntu_setup.sh. **THE FIX:**
     1. Use mdegan's nano_build_opencv script to install OpenCV on the Nano: Do $git clone https://github.com/mdegans/nano_build_opencv.git, cd into nano_build_opencv, and run build_opencv.sh.
 This takes a long time (many hours...
 8?) to complete.
     2. Reboot Nano (working headless you wouldn't know, but a message pops up on the display at some point asking for a reboot, yikes!)
     3. Install TensorFlow by following [these instructions](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html).
 This will install some of the other dependencies required by pipenv, like h5py.
+NOTE, when issueing the last command in those instructions (the one that actually installs tensorflow with "pip3 install", run with "sudo -H" instead of just sudo.
     4. Now run ubuntu_setup.sh (in ~/openpilot/tools)

 ????